-Lavenders have always been, without a doubt, the most requested plants at our nursery.
+Without a doubt, lavender have always been the most requested plants at our nursery.
 At times, their popularity seems downright trendy, but plants that have been desired by gardeners for thousands of years obviously have some enduring and appealing traits.

 We love the way lavenders smell and the constant hum and flutter of pollinating insects that they attract to our gardens.
 The evergreen, often silvery, foliage adds year-round appeal, while the splashes of flowers beckon us down summer pathways.
 They love full sun, deer don’t nibble on them, and they thrive without much water.